nateforsyth/nateforsyth.github.io/_posts/2019-10-10-an-objective-look-at-sharepoint-customisation.md

 Sure, Modern Search is getting better, but it's got a hell of a long way to go before it can be considered a true replacement for the Classic Search Centre.

-We used an SPFx Extension component to intercept and override all of the gubbins behind the scenes that allow for the Modern Experience to be ignored, allowing a true redirect to the Classic Experience for Search.
+We use an SPFx Extension component to intercept and override all of the gubbins behind the scenes that allow for the Modern Experience to be ignored, allowing a true redirect to the Classic Experience for Search.

 ### Why is a Search Override a big deal?